No Budget, No Pay Act: Purpose

 The annual salary of a member of Congress is $174,000.

 Reid Ribble, a Republican congressman from Wisconsin, said "You have to take away the one thing every member of Congress really wants, and that's their paycheck at the end of every month.
 You take it away until they get their job done and I think you would see miraculously bipartisan work to get something done."

 Jim Cooper, the lead sponsor and author of the bill, said "If we can show a greater number of co-sponsors leadership will have to pay attention.
 It's no secret this is not popular with leadership.
 But they want to be popular with members...
 Any other job in the world, you don't do your job you don't get paid.
 Congress shouldn't be any different."

 Support and opposition

-The bill received bipartisan support (i.e., support from both Democrats and Republicans), and garnered 48 supporters, although it was seen as unlikely to be voted on, due to the division of Congress.
+The bill received limited bipartisan support, and garnered 48 supporters, although it was seen as unlikely to be voted on due to the division of Congress.

 Likewise, the bill received some bipartisan opposition from members of Congress who argue that it may violate the 27th Amendment to the United States Constitution, which states "No law, varying the compensation for the services of the Senators and Representatives, shall take effect until an election of Representatives shall have intervened."